 The older a building is, and the fewer the surviving examples of its kind, the more likely it is to be listed.

 The general principles are that all buildings built before 1700 which survive in anything like their original condition are listed, as are most of those built between 1700 and 1840.
 Particularly careful selection is required for buildings from the period after 1945.
-A building has normally to be over 30 years old are not normally considered to be of special architectural or historic interest because they have yet to stand the test of time.
+Usually a building has to be over 30 years old are not normally considered to be of special architectural or historic interest because they have yet to stand the test of time.